 A gift in the form of a cheque to a “donee” only takes effect once it has been cashed and the funds have cleared by the bank.
 Until this has happened, the cheque is simply a revocable authority to the bank, not a “donatio mortis causa” or “deathbed gift”.
 This means it can be withdrawn or cancelled at any point and would be effected by the freezing of an account upon a person’s death.

 What makes an effective deathbed gift?

-The requirements for valid deathbed gifts were set out in the case of Keeling v Keeling EWHC 1189 Ch, which was summarised in this article.
+The requirements for valid deathbed gifts were set out in the case of Keeling v Keeling EWHC 1189 Ch.
 A deathbed gift is a gift of property by the deceased during their lifetime, but conditional on death, in which the following requirements must be met:

 - The gift must be in contemplation of death.
 Death does not have to be imminent, but must be in contemplation to occur in the near future from a particular cause;

 - The gift must be conditional on death.
 If the donor dies shortly after making the gift whether from the contemplated illness, or any intervening reason, the donee is absolutely entitled to the subject matter of the gift; and